 How Glucose Levels Affect PMS Symptoms

 "When blood glucose levels fluctuate," notes Angle, "cortisol (a stress-related hormone) levels increase—as the purpose of cortisol is to help balance the levels of glucose in your blood, preventing large decreases in blood glucose levels after consuming highly sugary foods."
 Essentially, cutting out those sugary meals will help balance your blood glucose and keep stress at bay.
 In addition, "without healthy food inputs," Vitti says, "everything from insulin to thyroid to estrogen hormones will quickly imbalance, and symptoms from acne to bloating to mood swings can arise and then snowball into establishing or exacerbating menstrual disorders like PCOS, fibroids, endometriosis, or in some cases infertility."

 I want to note that the above experts have science backgrounds, and taking in all of that information can be confusing.
 None of this is to scare you.
-Every body is different and thus the same foods are helpful (or hurtful) for different people.
-I have had an eye-opening experience educating myself on what is happening when I put certain foods into my body.
+Everyone is different and thus the same foods are helpful (or hurtful) to different people.
+I have had an eye-opening experience educating myself on what happens when I put certain foods into my body.
 I encourage you to check with your doctor if something feels off and experiment with feel-good foods to find your own balance.